funcool/promesa/doc/user-guide.md

 The `catch` function adds a new handler to the promise chain that will be called when any of the previous promises in the chain are rejected or an exception is raised.
-The `catch` function also returns a promise that will be resolved or rejected depending on that will happen inside the catch handler.
+The `catch` function also returns a promise that will be resolved or rejected depending on what happens inside the catch handler.

-If you prefer `map`-like parameters order, the `err` function (and `error` alias) works in same way as `catch` but has parameters ordered like `map`:
+If you prefer `map`-like parameter ordering, the `err` function (and `error` alias) works in same way as `catch` but has parameters ordered like `map`: